salaGasno/nsgProject/production-line-belt.md

 https://github.com/user-attachments/assets/62355579-662a-4570-8a21-ec45b6ff8299

-The cradle/platform is controlled by yet another subroutine within the state machine.

 The process repeats indefinitely unless a red button is pressed.
-If this button is pressed, the line will service all three lines before coming to a soft stop.
+If this button is pressed, the line will finish servicing all three lines before coming to a halt.
 If the emergency stop is pressed, the e-stop button will need to be unlatched and a button sequence must be executed to resume normal function.

 https://github.com/user-attachments/assets/adb6910d-be34-4707-b5a2-671e6af394ea